akingsley22/configure-ad/README.md

 **Setup Remote Desktop for non-administrative users on Client-1**

--Login to Client-1 as mydomain.com\jane_admin and open system properties
+- Login to Client-1 as mydomain.com\jane_admin and open system properties

--Click "Remote Desktop"
+- Click "Remote Desktop"

--Allow "domain users" access to remote desktop
+- Allow "domain users" access to remote desktop

 ![image](https://github.com/akingsley22/configure-ad/assets/138138839/e096ae8a-a140-43f4-9102-9601c60b4b2d)

--You can now log into Client-1 as a normal, non-administrative user
+- You can now log into Client-1 as a normal, non-administrative user

-   -Normally you would want to do this with Group Policy that allows you to change MANY systems at once!
+- Normally you would want to do this with Group Policy that allows you to change MANY systems at once!